 The trend of war photography

-Before the invention of cameras, documentation if the war was made in other ways.
+Before the invention of cameras, documentation of the war was made in other ways.
 Scenes were re-imagined on canvas, and images or wars were conveyed via heroic paintings.
 But these didn’t depict the whole truth as they were created by artists who were not present in the war themselves.

 It was in the Vietnam War that the un-glossed-over images of horrors were published immediately.
-To date war, photography covers conflict even in most hidden corners of the world.
+To date, war photography covers conflict even in most hidden corners of the world.
 Their presence might have reduced, but their importance remains unchanged!

 Importance of war photography